White House under siege seeks to mitigate fallout

 "In the context of that discussion, what the president discussed with the foreign minister was wholly appropriate to that conversation," McMaster said.

+McMaster claimed Tuesday that Trump himself wasn't fully aware of important context surrounding the intelligence he disclosed to Russian officials, implying Trump didn't realize the gravity of his disclosure.

+"The President wasn't even aware of where this information came from," McMaster told reporters.
+"He wasn't briefed on the source."

-McMaster appeared alone, not as scheduled with White House spokesman Sean Spicer, who has been criticized by top Trump aides over his performance.
-Spicer will appear later, off-camera, to speak with White House reporters at 2 p.m.
+McMaster appeared alone on-camera, and White House spokesman Sean Spicer is now set to appear later, off-camera, to speak with White House reporters at 2 p.m.
 ET.

 A source with knowledge about the tense internal dynamics of the West Wing told CNN's Gloria Borger that the President's son-in-law and senior adviser Jared Kushner had expressed frustration with the communications shop over the handling of the President's sudden firing of FBI Director James Comey last week -- even though Trump's team had little advance notice of the stunning move.